ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Introduction_BasicHowTo.md

     There is also some additional information:

-    *Last synchronization*: The name of the Scope - Time of the latest latest successful synchronization of processes - Result of the synchronization process
+    *Last synchronization*: The name of the scope - Time of the latest latest successful synchronization of processes - Result of the synchronization process

     *Last successful synchronization*: The name of the Scope - Time of the latest successful synchronization of processes